 Gabe Travis has been a professional trail builder since 1996, and over the past 18 years has worked in Glacier National Park, Chugach National Forest Cordova Ranger District on Alaska’s Prince William Sound, and Denali National Park.
 In 2008, Gabe and his wife, Christine Byl, began their trails contracting business, Interior Trails, in recognition of the need for specialized trails expertise in the state of Alaska.
 In addition to layout & design, assessment & prescription, and hand & mechanized construction for clients statewide, Gabe has taught introductory and technical trails courses for the past 10 years.
 Gabe is also a visual artist who brings his eye for design and detail to the trail layout and construction process.

 We will meet in the Stonewall Resort, Room TBA at 8am on Sunday, March 30.
 It is likely, depending on how the class progresses, that we will go out into the field in the Afternoon on Sunday for preliminary field layout.
 Monday, March 31 we will meet again at 8am in the lobby of the Stonewall Resort, and head out to the outdoor worksite (10 minute walk) for the entire day.
 Please be prepared to spend time outside on both days.
 Lunches will be provide at the Stillwaters Restaurant on both days.

-You will need to purchase the All-Inclusive Conference Package of $230/person per day for Single Occupancy ($180 for Double Occupancy) on each day of the workshop.
-This gives you all meals and breaks throughout the day, lodging for each evening, and conference/meeting rooms and resources.
-If you do not need lodging for the evening, you may instead purchase the day’s Conference Access Pass for $100/person/day.
+You will also need to purchase the All-Inclusive Conference Package of $125/person per day on each day of the workshop.
+This gives you all meals and breaks throughout the day, and conference/meeting rooms and resources.

 Maximum of 24 participants.